VSCodeVim/Vim/README.md

 This is the temporary repo for VSCodeNeovim for development purposes.
 Please submit PRs/issues here.
 This extension will not be released on the marketplace, but I will be providing a .vsix for testing purposes.

 Some notes on contributing:
 * Much of the VSCodeVim code is still in here.
-I'll probably delete most of it soon.
+The only places it's used are things like AngleBracketNotation, some utility Position functions, etc.
 * Most of the "hard" work is in extension.ts.
 * The rest of the work is in srcNV.
 NvUtil contains a lot of utility functions with working with neovim rpc requests.
 RPCHandlers contain handlers for RPC requests.
 * The easiest way to test is to have the neovim instance for VSCode be created by connecting to a pipe.
 In order to do so, set NVIM_LISTEN_ADDRESS equal to `/tmp/nvim`, open a neovim instance, and then open the extension.
 This allows you to see what's happening on the neovim side (any errors/prompts/etc.) This is how my typical setup for development looks: ![](https://i.imgur.com/gwck9Do.jpg)